 - Spread: Apply Hydretain Granular OC or QD at rate of 2.7 lbs. per 1,000 sq. ft.
-Hydretain Granular products may be applied to the soil prior to planting or over the top of new seed, sod, springs or plugs.
+Add Hydretain Granular products to the soil prior to planting or spread it over the top of new seed, sod, springs or plugs.

 - Spray: Apply liquid Hydretain at a rate of 9 oz per 1,000 sq. ft.
-Hydretain liquid may be applied on the soil immediately prior to planting or over the top of new seed, sod, springs, or plugs and watered-in to the seed level or root zone.
+Spray Hydretain liquid products on the soil immediately prior to planting or over the top of new seed, sod, springs, or plugs and water-in to the seed level or root zone.

 Trees and Shrubs:

-When installing new trees and shrubs, Hydretain is used to reduce transplant shock and improve survival rate for these larger landscape assets.
+When installing new trees and shrubs, use Hydretain to reduce transplant shock and improve survival rate for these larger landscape assets.

 - Incorporate: Add Hydretain granular throughout the backfill soil when planting new trees and shrubs at a rate of 1 lb. per cubic foot of planting media for shrubs and 1.2 to 2 lbs. per caliper inch for trees.

 - Drench: Dilute Hydretain at a rate of 2 oz per gallon of water and saturate the root ball prior to planting or use diluted material as a post installation drench solution.
-For trees, Hydretain should be applied at a rate of 4 oz per caliper inch.
+For trees, apply Hydretain at a rate of 4 oz per caliper inch.

 - Injection Into Drip Irrigation: Apply at a rate of 4 oz of Hydretain concentrate per caliper inch.